-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VI.
-GEOLO GY AND SOILS.
-Would the project: a) pose people or structures to potential substantial adverse ects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Re sult in substantial soil erosion or the loss of topsoil? $\bowtie$ c) beo on- located on a geologic unit or soil that is unstable, or that would come unstable as a result of the project, and potentially result in - or off-site landslide, lateral spreading, subsidence, liquefaction collapse? $\boxtimes$
+VI.
+GEOLC)GY / AND SOILS.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) pose people or structures to potential substantial adverse ects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. \boxtimes ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) Re sult in substantial soil erosion or the loss of topsoil? \boxtimes c) beo on- located on a geologic unit or soil that is unstable, or that would come unstable as a result of the project, and potentially result in - or off-site landslide, lateral spreading, subsidence, liquefaction collapse? \boxtimes

 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact d) Be located on expansive soil creating substantial risks to life or property?
-Expansive soil is defined as soil having an expansive index greater than 20, as determined in accordance with ASTM (American Society of Testing and Materials) D 4829. e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+Expansive soil is defined as soil having an expansive index greater than 20, as determined in accordance with ASTM (American Society of Testing and Materials) D 4829. e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes